deenhe91/deenhe91.github.ia/_posts/2016-06-23-Overfishing.md

 ![](https://github.com/deenhe91/deenhe91.github.io/blob/master/images/IMG_20160610_113730.jpg?raw=true)

-Amidst the many groupbys and pyplots a very clear pattern was demonstrated.
+Amidst the many groupbys and pyplots a very clear pattern emerged.
 Most of these fish populations are severely declining.
 It was quite shocking to view such an obvious trend.

 Here is a plot of the aggregated 'exploitation rate' of all tuna types in the data set, over time.
 It is a simple measure of the proportion of a population that is caught.
 So you can see that the percentage of the population caught has increased dramatically over the past 60 years.